Syracuse UniversityOnline MS in Library and Information Science

 What is Law Librarianship and Legal Information Services?

-Most law librarians have a Master’s degree in library or information science.
+Most law librarians have a Masters degree in Library Science or a related field of study.
 These schools offer law librarianship specializations.

 Typical Coursework for this Degree